WebGL 01: "Hello, triangle!"

 The parameters are:

-2. Size: The number of components (not bytes) in the input attribute.
-So... float=1, vec2=2, vec3=3, vec4=4.
+2. Size: The number of components (not bytes) in the input attribute. in vec2 has 2, so...
+2.

 On the type and normalized parameters: you can read integer GPU buffer data into float vertex shader inputs.
-This can be a useful trick for saving space - if you have thousands of vertices in some geometry and don't need a lot of detail, you can store quantized 16-bit integers instead of full-size 32-bit floats and save a ton of data!
+This can be a useful trick for saving space - if you have thousands of vertices in some geometry and don't need a lot of detail, you can store quantized 16-bit integers instead of full-size 32-bit floats and save a ton of space!

 Or, if you're storing data that exists only between 0 and 1 but don't need very much precision (e.g., a percentage to apply some fragment shading effect down the line), you can store 8-bit integers between 0-255 and normalize them into a float percentage by setting normalized to true.